Alamputraaf/GPU-Passthrough-LookingGlass/README.md

 # GPU-Passthrough-LookingGlass
-This is guide for Laptop with Hybrid-Graphics
+- This is guide for Laptop with Mux Graphics
+- Im using Arch Linux, Manjaro users can work as well.
 # DO IT AT YOUR OWN RISK, I AM NOT RESPONSIBLE FOR ANY DAMAGE TO YOUR HARDWARE
 ---------------------------------------------------------------------------------------------------------------------
 Hello Everyone,